-Members of staff who join one of the College’s pension schemes benefit from part of their contribution which would normally automatically go to the Government in tax going into their pension instead.
+Members of staff who join one of Imperial’s pension schemes benefit from part of their contribution which would normally automatically go to the Government in tax going into their pension instead.
 There is no restriction on the amount that can go into individuals’ pensions, but there are annual and historical lifetime limits on how much tax relief individuals receive on their pension contributions.

 Tax relief on your annual pension contributions